filakhtov/bigcommerce/README.md

 Run ``composer install`` inside project folder.

+### Running the test suite

+Just execute ``./vendor/phpunit/phpunit/phpunit -c config`` from project root directory and you will see test results.

+To generate code coverage use ``./vendor/phpunit/phpunit/phpunit -c config --coverage-html=coverage``.
+This will create ``coverage`` subdirectory.
+Use ``index.html`` to browse the state.

+Due to the time constraint only some ``Infrastructure`` parts are tested.
+But once you see a tested class - it is 100% covered.

 ### Libraries and technologies that are used inside the project

 - AngularJS for frontend handling